 Both speed and velocity use units of m s⁻¹.

-Acceleration is the rate of change of velocity:
+Acceleration is the rate of change of velocity, or the change in velocity per unit time:

 where is initial velocity and is final velocity.
 Units: m s⁻².